Sophia Dorothea of Hanover: Escape attempt of the Crown Prince

 This was crushed upon the marriage of the Prince of Wales in 1736 to Princess Augusta of Saxe-Gotha.
 Louisa Ulrika went on to become the Queen of Sweden.

 Sophia Dorothea favored the French side in the War of the Polish Succession of 1733–36, and disliked the king's participation in the war on the Austrian side.
 She openly declared her view when the king swore loyalty to Austria: "I shall live to make you, who are so incredulous, believe, and prove to you how you are deceived."

 During the last years of the king's life, he was afflicted with fits of illness which often forced him to use a wheelchair, and Sophia Dorothea was ordered to attend to him continuously.
 She seldom left his room for months before his death, save to follow him in his wheelchair; she bore with his impatience, soothed his suffering, and hers was the hand which, to the last, best smoothed the pillow, and administered the potion.

 In the beginning of November 1739, the king was attacked by his last illness.
 The queen sent for the crown prince on the night of the 26 May 1740, in consequence of a change which had taken place in the king.
 However, when Frederick arrived from Rheinsberg, whence he had travelled with all speed, he was astonished to find the king in his chair, in the garden; it was, however, but a momentary rally.
-He had a long final conversation with the Prince Royal, and took a solemn and tender leave of the Queen, his sons and daughters, and other relatives.
+He had a long final conversation with the Prince Royal, and took a solemn and tender leave of the queen, his sons and daughters, and other relatives.

 On the day of his death, Frederick William ordered himself to be taken to the queen's apartment and told her: "Rise, I have but a few hours to live, and I would at least have the satisfaction of dying in your arms."

-However, the queen was led out of the room as Frederick William breathed his last in the arms of his son and successor.
+However, the queen was led out of the room as Frederick William died in the arms of his son and successor.

-Queen Dowager
+Queen dowager

 On 31 May 1740, Frederick William died and was succeeded by her son, Frederick II (the Great).